cyclus/cyclus.github.com/source/user/tutorial/install_launch_cyclist.rst

 1. Download `this Windows installer <http://cnergdata.engr.wisc.edu/cyclus/cyclist/Cyclist-1.0.msi>`_.
 2. Find the downloaded file and double-click to start the install.
-3. Once complete go the the "Start" menu and type "Cyclist"
+3. Once complete go the the "Start" menu and type "Cyclist".
 4. Click on the icon to start Cyclist.

 **Mac OSX**

 1. Download `this Mac OSX installer <http://cnergdata.engr.wisc.edu/cyclus/cyclist/Cyclist-1.0.dmg>`_.
-2. Find the downloaded file and double-click to start the install.
+2. Click OK when asked to open the .dmg file.
-3. Once complete go the the "Start" menu and type "Cyclist"
+3. Drag the cyclist icon to the Desktop folder icon.
 4. Click on the icon to start Cyclist.

 **Linux (Ubuntu/Debian)**